NEW RULES, NEW PLAYERS, AND NEW RISKS

 Regulated Markets

 Alberta continues to have an offset market.
-Final emitters are subject to a carbon levy, and they can choose to pay the levy or purchase an offset.
+Final emitters are subject to a carbon levy and can choose to pay the levy or purchase an offset.
+Alberta has set a standard for Protocol design, project verification, and serialization registry.

 - Aerobic Composting

 The Federal Backstop legislation was passed in 2019, and offset regulations will be final in 2022.
-In addition, the Ministry has put teams together for soil carbon and a livestock protocol.
-These protocols may be out for public comment late in 2022.
+In addition, the Ministry has formed teams to work on soil carbon and livestock protocols.

 Canada has set a standard for Protocol design, project verification, and serialization registry.